Majal-1036/EMORF-II-Paper/README.md

-This repository contains the supplementary material for the paper "EMORF-II: ADAPTIVE EM-BASEDOUTLIER-ROBUSTFILTERINGWITHCORRELATED
+This repository contains the supplementary material for the paper "EMORF-II: ADAPTIVE EM-BASED OUTLIER-ROBUST FILTERING WITH CORRELATED
- MEASUREMENTNOISE" submitted to 2025 IEEE INTERNATIONAL WORKSHOP ON MACHINE LEARNING AND SIGNAL PROCESSING We also include the code for our simulations and our proposed method "EMORF-II".
+ MEASUREMENT NOISE" submitted to 2025 IEEE INTERNATIONAL WORKSHOP ON MACHINE LEARNING AND SIGNAL PROCESSING We also include the code for our simulations and our proposed method "EMORF-II".

  The proposed method is contained in the function EMORF-II.m